etruel/fakturo/readme.txt

 == Changelog ==

 = 0.3 Beta =
-* Added Print templates with highlighter code textarea and Previews.
+* Added Print templates with highlighter code textarea and previews.
-* Added emails templates with highlighter code textarea and Previews.
+* Added emails templates with WP Editor and Previews.
 * Added New settings tab for System Settings.
 * Added support to print documents as PDF.
 * Added version control and re-assign permissions on updates.
+* Added Help Screens in all Pages.
+(We are making the tutorials :)
+* Added Welcome & changelog Pages.
+* Added some screenshots.
 * Added Notices class.
 * Added Addons Page.
-* Added Welcome Pages.
 * Lot of fixes.

 = 0.2 Beta =